-We treat women throughout their lifespan, helping them recover from their pelvic conditions and getting them back to an active and vibrant life!
-We are expert pelvic health physical therapists, offering years of experience helping women just like you to recover.
+We treat women throughout their lifespan, helping them recover from their pelvic conditions, neck pain, TM joint disorders and headaches.
+We help you to get back to an active and vibrant life!
+We are expert pelvic health & orthopedic physical therapists, offering years of experience helping women just like you to recover.
 Our goal is to provide you compassionate, evidence-based care in a healing environment, that achieves your goals and gives you results.
 Some of the conditions we treat include:

 - Pelvic Floor Dysfunction